yaramohajerani/spatial-climate-ABM/README.md

 - `seed`: Random seed for reproducibility

 ### Spatial Parameters
-- `work_radius`: Employment/shopping radius in grid cells (auto-computed from 1° geographic)
+- `work_radius`: Soft radius used for initial household placement; employment/shopping decisions are distance-weighted but not distance-limited.
 - Grid dimensions automatically derived from hazard raster extent

 ### Economic Parameters